Mohammad Zaza, Syrian artist

 Lives and works in Lausanne, Switzerland

-Mohammad Zaza was born in Riyad in 1987 to Syrian parents.
+Mohammad Zaza is a Syrian visual artist born in Riyadh in 1987 and currently living and working in Lausanne, Switzerland.
 Growing up in an artistic family, he started drawing and painting at an early age.
-After completing high school in Saudi Arabia, he moved to Syria in 2006 to study at the faculty of Fine Arts in Aleppo University.
-He held his first solo exhibition in 2008 and, after his graduation in 2010, was appointed as a painting teacher assistant at the University until 2012.
+After graduating top of the country from the Faculty of Fine Arts in Aleppo in 2010, he was appointed as a painting teacher assistant at the University until 2012.
+He has travelled since then in many countries in the Middle East and in Europe, working and exhibiting his work in numerous exhibitions and international art fairs.
 Besides painting on big size canvases, Zaza also works on illustrations and animations.
-Mohammad Zaza has held 10 solo exhibitions across Syria, Saudi Arabia and Turkey, in addition to his regular participation in many group shows and international art fairs.

-Following the commencement of the Syrian conflict, Zaza spent various periods living in Saudi Arabia, Lebanon, Jordan and Egypt, before basing himself in Istanbul, Turkey, where he has lived for the last two years.
-In the summer 2016, he moved to Brussels, Belgium, but does not plan on staying there permanently and ceasing his itinerant lifestyle.
+Following the commencement of the Syrian conflict, Zaza spent various periods living in Saudi Arabia, Lebanon, Jordan and Egypt, before basing himself in Istanbul, Turkey, where he has lived for a few years.
+In the summer 2016, he moved to Brussels, Belgium and lately to Lausanne, Switzerland, but does not plan on staying there permanently and ceasing his itinerant lifestyle.
 “Once I caught the travel bug, I couldn’t stop.
 It’s become a necessity.
 I think my whole life I’ll keep moving after a few sedentary years, working and being inspired by new places.”